-The changes made by the SECURE Act might impact you if:
+The changes made by the SECURE Act and SECURE 2.0 Act might impact you if:

-To learn more about how the SECURE Act impacts these situations, read on.
+To learn more about how the SECURE Act and SECURE 2.0 Act impact these situations, read on.

-The key takeaways of the SECURE Act are explained below.
+The key takeaways of the SECURE Act and SECURE 2.0 Act, as they relate to retirement and estate planning, are explained below.
 The first three changes affect contributions to and withdrawals from retirement accounts.
 The fourth change affects what will happen to your retirement account once you die and your beneficiaries—the people you've named to inherit the account—take ownership.
 (To learn more about different types of retirement accounts, see Estate Planning: IRAs and 401(k) Accounts.)

-Before the SECURE Act was passed, you were generally required to begin withdrawing a certain amount of money each year—called a "required minimum distribution" or "RMD"—from your traditional IRA or 401(k) once you reached the age of 70 ½.
-The SECURE Act has pushed this starting age back to 72.
-In other words, it allows an extra year and a half for the money to grow in your retirement account tax-deferred.
-(Roth IRAs, unlike traditional IRAs, do not have RMDs, so you can leave your money in the account until any age.)
+Before the SECURE Act was passed, you were generally required to begin withdrawing a certain amount of money each year—called a "required minimum distribution" or "RMD"—from your traditional IRA or 401(k) once you reached the age of 70½.
+The SECURE Act pushed this starting age back to 72, and the SECURE 2.0 Act further increased the age to 73.
+(In 2033, this age is set to increase yet again to 75.)
+In other words, the SECURE Act and SECURE 2.0 Act allow extra time for the money to grow in your retirement account tax-deferred.

-One exception, which remains unchanged by the SECURE Act, allows you to continue taking RMDs past the age of 72: if you are still working, have a 401(k) at your current company, and do not own 5% or more of the company, you can defer taking RMDs on that particular 401(k) until you retire.
+One exception, which remains unchanged, allows you to delay RMDs past the age of 72: if you are still working, have a 401(k) at your current company, and do not own 5% or more of the company, you can defer taking RMDs on that particular 401(k) until you retire.
 This exception would not apply to a 401(k) from a previous employer, only a current one.

 Upon the birth or adoption of a child, each parent can now take $5,000 out of an IRA or 401(k) without incurring the early withdrawal penalty.
 (The penalty for withdrawing before the age of 59 ½ is usually an additional 10% income tax on the amount withdrawn.)
 From the date of the child's birth or the date the adoption becomes final, each parent has one year to withdraw up to $5,000; this applies for every child born or adopted into the family.
 At a later date, the parent can choose to "repay" this amount back into the retirement account by putting in the same amount over the contribution limit.